How to Reduce Moro Reflex in Babies: Calming Techniques That Work

 Gentle Rocking

-Gentle rocking can help soothe the Moro reflex by recreating the steady, comforting motion babies felt in the womb.
-Use gentle movements to calm your baby during a startle episode, and keep your rocking slow and rhythmic.
 Hold your baby upright against your chest so they feel secure and supported.
-This closeness can reduce startling and help you both settle.
+This closeness can reduce startling and help both of you settle.

 Rocking method Benefit